 Go to Sacramento County's CESQG web site for more information.

-Consumer electronics, fluorescent lamps and batteries generated by residences and businesses are called Universal Waste and are banned from being disposed in the regular trash.
+Consumer electronics, fluorescent lamps and batteries generated by residences and businesses are called Universal Waste and are banned by the state from being disposed in the regular trash.
 Our program considers consumer electronics as electronic devices that contain a circuit board.
-That includes VCRs, stereo amplifiers, DVD players, microwaves, cell phones, printers, CPUs, laptops, televisions, monitors, digital cameras, etc.
+That includes VCRs, stereo amplifiers, DVD players, cell phones, printers, CPUs, laptops, televisions, monitors, digital cameras, etc.

 To help keep program costs down, we are asking you to not create an appointment for the pickup of only electronics unless you have a total amount of electronics weighing over 10 lbs.
 If you have more than one type of waste to dispose (e.g., paint and electronics or fluorescent lamps and electronics) then there is no minimum.